Gaza's disabled cyclists deliver aid, inspiration and hope – DW – 09/22/2024

 "We had five classes a week and it was about owning your own narrative and regaining mobility through cycling."

-Following October 7 2023, when the militant group Hamas launched an attack on Israel, that resulted in the deaths of 1,200 people, and then the Israeli military response that followed, it was not possible for the riders to train any more in Gaza.
+Following October 7 2023, when the militant, Islamist group Hamas launched an attack on Israel that resulted in the deaths of 1,200 people, and then the Israeli military response that followed, it was not possible for the riders to train any more in Gaza.
 Bombs devastated the territory that was home to over two million people, causing the deaths of over 40,000 people and rendering many more wounded, homeless and destitute.

 "The team needed to keep the idea alive so started using their bikes to distribute parcels to the people in Gaza," al-Dali added.
 "It started with bread."